 Elephants can weigh up to six tons and require enormous amounts of fodder every single day.
 In fact, they will eat as much as 250 kg of vegetation, and can drink over 100 liters of water in a single go.

 While these pachyderms are “relatively” harmless in national parks, once they step outside of reserves it’s another story.
 This is especially true when they meet local villagers or trespass fields.
 More often than none, this leads to fatal casualties.
 Both elephants and humans suffer the consequences.

 Older bulls can also be problematic, primarily when they go through what’s called “musth”.
-During this “sexually active” time they become extremely unpredictable and aggressive.
+During this sexually active time they become extremely unpredictable and aggressive.
 They’re also highly identifiable, as a thick liquid secretion comes out from the temporal glands on the sides of the head.

-African Wild Dog
+5. African Wild Dog

 African hunting dogs hunt in packs, and will run after their prey until surrendered.
 Their killing strategy is somewhat cruel: they dismember it, alive!

-The most feared and one of the most vicious snakes out of all the African species out there.
+The most feared and one of the most vicious of all the African species out there.
 Black mambas can strike at you with amazing precision, whether they feel vulnerable or not.
 They are extremely rapid, and usually go for the head by propelling themselves with their tail.

 If not treated immediately, a black mamba bite can be lethal in as little as twenty minutes.
 A single bite is also potent enough to kill as many as 10-25 fully grown men.
 Ouch!

 Did I mention black mambas could reach a length of up to 4.5 m?
 Yes, it’s a big snake!

 So are black mambas the most dangerous animals in Africa?
 They can certainly take down the most people in a single bite.
 And they can slither at 20 km/h, so they’re one of the world’s fastest, most aggressive, and most dangerous snakes.
 Uh oh!
 We’re in trouble here!